brian3814/advent_of_sql/day04/README.md

 )
 ```

 A more advanced approach is defining a custom function to handle the array difference.
+This reduced the execution time by roughly 50%.

 ```sql
 CREATE OR REPLACE FUNCTION array_difference(array1 TEXT[], array2 TEXT[])